12voltsguy/congenial-octo-robot/README.md

 # Rcare API Interface
 An open-source interface layer for integrating with Rcare-compatible endpoints and workflows.
-Built and maintained by **Ronco Technology Inc.**, this project provides a consistent API façade, reference implementations, and example clients to speed up integrations.
+Built by **Ronco Technology Inc.**, this project provides a consistent API façade, reference implementations, and example clients to speed up integrations.
+This project is published with permission from Ronco Technology Inc. and is licensed under GPLv3

 ---